Our Clinical Psychology Internship Tracks

-1) General Track: The 20 Vining Street Program offers intensive individual and group treatment to DMH eligible patients.
-It has two teams: 1) The Cognitive Behavioral Therapy team, treats primarily patients with severe and persistent mental illness; 2) The Dialectical Behavior Therapy team, is an intensive DBT program, which serves mainly patients with borderline personality disorder and other severe personality disorders.
+- General Track: The Rapid Access to Flexible Treatment (RAFT) Program offers intensive individual and group treatment to DMH eligible patients.
+It has two tracks: 1) The Cognitive Behavioral Therapy team, treats primarily patients with severe and persistent mental illness; 2) The Dialectical Behavior Therapy team, is an intensive DBT program, which serves mainly patients with borderline personality disorder and other severe personality disorders.
+Some groups are common across both teams.
 Interns participate for six months on each team.

 Within each clinical placement, the intern works on a multidisciplinary team and is responsible for providing individual therapy, both short-term and long-term; family interviewing and family therapy; group therapy; intake evaluation; crisis intervention; case administration; and consultation with community agencies.